 This page features downloadable academic papers on visual language research.
 Also, see my blog for more accessible writing for laypeople, along with more casual and exploratory writing, along with updates about ongoing research.
 For more detailed information about visual language and its study, check out my books, The Visual Language of Comics and Who Understands Comics?

 Papers are organized here by their major topics as best as possible.
 Because aspects of visual language are interconnected, some papers may discuss multiple topics.
-For a chronological listing of papers, see my vitae, and for articles specifically about cross-cultural analyses of comics see the VLRC and TINTIN Project.
+For a chronological listing of papers, see my vitae, and for articles specifically about cross-cultural analyses of comics see pages for the VLRC and TINTIN Project.

 Visual Language Theory